HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

-**Title: {The Impact of Digital Transformation on Performance and the Cultural Industry: Challenges and Opportunities}**
+# Title: {The Impact of Digital Transformation on Performance and the Cultural Industry: Challenges and Opportunities}

-PhD Leeds Doctoral College\
-University of Leeds
+### PhD Leeds Doctoral College - University of Leeds

 By Heider Jeffer